The Swan Archives

 Phantom also received a mixed review from Pauline Kael in the New Yorker, who usually found a lot to like in De Palma's work, and is typically thought of as having been one of his early champions.
 Kael's piece, though only mostly positive, remains one of the most incisive and interesting writeups the film received.
 Said Kael, "De Palma loves the cliches for their shameless, rotten phoniness.
 The movies of the past haven't made him their innocent victim; rather, they have wised him up.
 He doesn't just reproduce grotesque old effects; his driving redeeming sense of humor cuts through the crap in movies at the same time that it cuts through the crap in the rock world.
 Few directors work in such a screwily personal way, but that sense of humor of his is like a disinfectant."
 Recognizing De Palma's talent and style, she despairs at what she considers his inability to simultaneously be conventional: " When he sticks to what he can do, he's got a great style, but he can't do the routine scenes that establish character relations and give a movie "heart"."
 We at the Archives suspect that the tremendous number of thirteen year old boys who saw Phoenix through Winslow's eyes and fell in love with her (including Tom Rothman, who eventually married her) would disagree.

 Richard Schickel, who reviewed the film for Time Magazine, however, was entirely positive and remarkably incisive.
 Wrote Schickel, "Phantom of the Paradise is much more than a bundle of neat, often amusing analogies.
 De Palma has something richer - and more relevant - in mind than parodying a theatrical property he knows is too old and, in its way, too good for mere camp treatment.
 He has borrowed the plot as a vehicle to satirize the whole corrupt, pretentious and self-important world of pop culture...De Palma's axiom is that in popular culture, today's wow is tomorrow's cliche, and the next day's nostalgic treasure.
-The corollary is that our opinions in these matters are more often the product of cynical manipulators like Swan than of genuinely informed intelligence...The movie will be something of a downer for rock cultists who find that the real objects of De Palma's scornful (and occasionally too anarchical) satire are themselves and thier false gods.
+The corollary is that our opinions in these matters are more often the product of cynical manipulators like Swan than of genuinely informed intelligence...The movie will be something of a downer for rock cultists who find that the real objects of De Palma's scornful (and occasionally too anarchical) satire are themselves and their false gods.
 Others will find Phantom of the Paradise a crazy, savage film - iconoclastic and truly liberating."

 Daily Variety, the leading trade publication, whose reviews generally focused on box office potential over artistry, waxed positively as well: "The plot moves smartly along (a positive advantage of indie and low-budget production) which might not have happened if a major studio had been involved from the start, with good timing of music inserts (including some satirical back looks to early rock) building to the mass pandemonium of the final scenes."

 A reviewer named Joan Waterfield, with the Lethbridge (Alberta) Herald, strikes us as having been remarkably perceptive.
 Waterfield apparently was so compelled to write about Phantom that she wrote and handed her review in for publication, knowing that, due to the press of deadlines and Phantom's short booking in her town, it would already have ended its run by the time her review was published.
 She presciently wrote, "Phantom of the Paradise...may become an object of interest for future film students. ...A campy compound of Psycho, Andy Warhol, "Alice in Wonderland" and "Faust", its greatest appeal is possibly to those who can view the rock scene with some objectivity. ...
-Shades of the current pretention of the rock world which has travelled down from what was gutty and exciting.
+Shades of the current pretention of the rock world which has traveled down from what was gutty and exciting.
 Phantom is too heavy for the clean cut of satire, but it is funny and sick and slick, a bulls-eye on where rock is today."
 Ms. Waterfield died in 2003, at the age of 80, and it did not surprise us to learn that, in addition to her activities as a reviewer, she had had a remarkable career as a stage actress and director, and was for decades a fixture in and supporter of local theater and the arts in Lethbridge.

 Richard Taylor, writing for the Alton (illinois) Telegraph, also had high praise: "Director Brian De Palma has done the impossible by turning that creaking old horror show, "Phantom of the Opera," into a funny, and often frightening, rock musical...
 The film scores a knock-out punch against today's record industry and manages to be immensely entertaining at the same time. ...
 Luckily, De Palma plays the horror for laughs, and he gets plenty.
 Winslow is just nutty enough for us to accept his steady physical disintegration without being repelled.
 Paul Williams, who also wrote the great musical score, is perfect as Swan.
 He seems so tiny and mild, yet projects evil with every expression. ....
 Williams' score, the color photography, the singing, choreography and performances and De Palma's fast-paced direction make the Phantom a real treat."